Energy Use at Christmas & Sustainable Festive Gifts

 Have yourself an eco-friendly Christmas

 Christmas is a time to celebrate.
-It’s a time to eat, drink and be merry, and that usually means spending a bit extra on food and presents.
+It’s a time to eat, drink and be merry, which usually means spending a bit extra on food and presents.
 But that’s not the only thing we spend more on at Christmas…

 Energy use at Christmas

-It's not just energy we're consuming more of at Christmas though.
-This Christmas we’ll create 30% more waste than we do the rest of the year.
+It's not just energy we consume more of at Christmas, though.
+This Christmas, we’ll create 30% more waste than we do the rest of the year.
 The UK will waste 2 million turkeys, 5 million Christmas puddings and up to 74 million mince pies, not to mention all the packaging.

 Saving energy for a sustainable Christmas

 - Farewell fairy, hello LED.
-When it comes to Christmas lights, research shows that incandescent bulbs can cost up to 83% more than LEDs.
-Upgrading to LEDs could save you money, and will give you an impressive 25,000 hours of festive glow (compared to 1000 hours if you stick with incandescents)
+Regarding Christmas lights, research shows that incandescent bulbs can cost up to 83% more than LEDs.
+Upgrading to LEDs could save you money and will give you an impressive 25,000 hours of festive glow (compared to 1000 hours if you stick with incandescent)

 - Turn your thermostat down by 1°C. It doesn’t sound like much, but it makes a difference.
 The ideal temperature is somewhere between 18°C and 21°C, and the general principle is that for every degree you turn your heating down, you could save around £80 a year

-- If you’re busy in the kitchen (perfecting Christmas dinner perhaps) make sure you don’t open the oven door too much.
-The heat will escape meaning your oven has to work harder to maintain the temperature needed for the perfect roast potato
+- If you’re busy in the kitchen (perfecting Christmas dinner, perhaps), ensure you don’t open the oven door too much.
+The heat will escape, meaning your oven has to work harder to maintain the temperature needed for the perfect roast potato

 - Don’t let folks linger!
 If you’re throwing a Christmas party, get your hellos, goodbyes and Christmas well-wishes done and dusted before you open the door and keep the heat inside where it belongs

 - Turn things off at the plug.
-Chances are you’ve got all manner of electrical items plugged in and on stand-by at the moment, and they’ll use more power than you think.
+Chances are you’ve got all manner of electrical items plugged in and on standby now, and they’ll use more power than you think.
 You could save £35 a year just by turning things off at the wall

 Looking after your bills and your energy consumption isn’t the only way to save this Christmas.
 Gifts, cards, wrapping paper, crackers, decorations… it all adds up!
 But there are sustainable options out there for virtually everything, and you can easily find stocking fillers and festive favourites that don’t cost the earth.